UniBioDicts/vsm-dictionary-bioportal/README.md

 where we want to get terms.
 This parameter is being built according to the values of `options.filter.dictID` and `options.sort.dictID` as well as the [specification](https://github.com/vsmjs/vsm-dictionary/blob/master/Dictionary.spec.md) of the vsm-dictionary parent class.
-Note that there can be cases where 2 URLs are fired (simultaneously) during a string search to get results for preferred dictionaries and all the rest for example.
+Note that there can be cases where 4 URLs are fired (simultaneously) during a string search to get results for preferred dictionaries and all the rest for example (in each seperate case, both *search* and *property_search* endpoints are queried).

 All the above are optional URL parameters, meaning that if for example the `options` object is empty, then the default BioPortal API values will be used instead for `page` and `pagesize` (1 and 50 respectively),